History of Delta Air Lines: 2021 to present

 After suffering losses due to the restrictions on the industry from the COVID-19 pandemic the year prior, Delta reported its first quarterly profit during its second quarter of $652 million, breaking its five-quarter loss streak.
 Despite the upturn in profits, the company still remains 55% below the $1.4 billion accumulated in its 2019 second-quarter, as flight schedules remain unfilled.
 Airport travel rose greater than initially projected by Delta, raking in 20% more daily net cash sales than expected.
 The company reported it would acquire 29 used Boeing 737s and leasing seven used Airbus A350s, expected to be delivered next year, in anticipation of a growing market.

 In May 2023, a class-action lawsuit was filed against Delta Air Lines for misleading the public in relation to its carbon neutrality claims.
 The case was largely dismissed on the grounds that the plaintiff did not have intent to be a customer of Delta and was not being harmed by the airline.

 On July 19, 2024, Delta was the hardest hit of the U.S. major airlines by the 2024 CrowdStrike incident, with over 1,200 flights cancelled that day alone.

 Thousands of stranded travelers were forced to spend the night sleeping on the floor in the terminals at Hartsfield–Jackson.
+Unlike other airlines, Delta experienced a week-long disruption, leading to the United States Department of Transportation (DOT) investigating the airline and to multiple lawsuits between Delta, Crowdstrike and DOT.